Specifications

 - MERKBLATT AD 2000 W2/W7/W10

-| 21CrMoV5-7 | ASTM A193 Grade B7 | |
+| Element (wt%) | 21CrMoV5-7 (EN 10269) | ASTM A193 B7 |

 |---|---|---|

-| Vanadium content | 0.20 to 0.35 percent | none |
+| Vanadium (V) | 0.20 to 0.35 | not specified |

-| Element | 21CrMoV5-7 | ASTM A193 B7 |
+| Property | 21CrMoV5-7 (+QT, d ≤ 160 mm) | ASTM A193 B7 (M64 / 2.5 in. and under) |

 |---|---|---|

-| Tensile (Rm) | 700 to 850 MPa | 860 MPa minimum |
+| Tensile strength | 700 to 850 MPa | min 860 MPa |

-Q. Can I substitute B7 for 21CrMoV5-7 to save cost?
+Q. Can B7 be substituted for 21CrMoV5-7 in turbine bolting?

-Q. Can you supply both grades dual-certified?
+Q. Can TorqBolt supply both?